CNAG-Biomedical-Informatics/convert-pheno/api/python/README.md

     $ cd api/python
     $ uvicorn main:app --reload # development (default: port 8000)

+This default `uvicorn` example serves plain HTTP.

 With `uvicorn` for production:

     $ cd api/python
     $ uvicorn main:app --host 0.0.0.0

+If you need HTTPS, add TLS in the ASGI server configuration or terminate TLS in a reverse proxy in front of FastAPI.

 ### Containerized version